Supply

 Law of Supply

-This scenario shows how an increase in supply in a competitive market can lead to lower prices.
+This shows how oversupply in a competitive market can push prices down.

 ChatGPT Image Apr 15, 2025, 02_43_10 PM.png